grifdev26/interviewprep/lightbox/userpostapi/README.md

 docker-compose up --build -d
 ```
 This command will rebuild the API server docker image (if necessary).
-And then start both the API server and PostgresSQL database.
+And then start both the API server and PostgreSQL database.

 The docker-compose configuration is setup to run the migrations to
 ensure the database is properly setup.